Section 7: Legal Basis

 - Establishes Fiscal Service's right to demand a refund from a presenting bank when, after the check is paid, forgery is established or the payee's entitlement stopped with his/her death.

 - Establishes the government's right to collect debts using various collection tools, including offset.

-- Establishes the rates at which a federal agency must assess interest, penalties, and administrative fees on delinquent debts.
+- Establishes the rates at which a federal entity must assess interest, penalties, and administrative fees on delinquent debts.

 31 CFR 240

-- Establishes the process by which Fiscal Service will directly debit a financial institutions federal reserve master account for the full amount of the reclamation if not paid or protested by the 30th calendar day from the reclamation date.
+- Establishes the process by which Fiscal Service will directly debit a presenting bank's federal reserve master account for the full amount of the reclamation if not paid or protested by the 30th calendar day from the reclamation date.

-- Establishes the process by which Fiscal Service will add interest, penalties and administrative fees to delinquent reclamation debts.
+- Establishes the process by which Fiscal Service will add interest, penalties and administrative fees to delinquent reclamation debts, if applicable.